Symplectic and K\"ahler structures on $\mathbb CP^1$-bundles over $\mathbb CP^2$: Symplectic forms and topology of

 \section{Symplectic forms $\omega_{\lambda_{1},\lambda_{2}}$ and topology of $\M$}

-The main goal of this section is to prove Theorem \ref{newmain}.
-To achieve this one first calculates in Section \ref{sec:cubicform} the cubic intersection form on $H^2(\M,\mathbb Z)$ together with the Chern classes of $\M$.
-Using these results, in Section \ref{sec:Jupp} one applies a theorem of Jupp, that classifies diffeomorphism types of certain $6$-manifolds.
+In this section we prove several results on the topology of $\M$ needed for the proof of Theorem \ref{newmain}.
+First, in Section \ref{sec:cubicform} we calculate the cubic intersection form on $H^2(\M,\mathbb Z)$ together with the Chern classes of $\M$.
+Using this result, in Section \ref{sec:Jupp} one applies a theorem of Jupp, to prove that there is a diffeomorphism from $\M$ to $\mathbb P(E)$ that preserves the first Chern class.